 Of course, as with many tools in your parenting toolbox, sometimes you just have to experiment to find what works for your baby!
 Many products may improve sleep but some sleep problems can’t be solved with sleepwear, of course.
 So, whether your baby sleeps better depends on the reasons your baby is waking in the first place.

 Weighted sleep sacks are considered safe as long as the weight isn’t more than 10% of your baby’s body weight.
 So, if your baby is 10 pounds, the sleep sack should not surpass one pound.
 And, if your baby is 20 pounds then your sleep sack should not surpass two pounds.
 As a reminder, you should always choose products that meet or exceed the United States Consumer Product Safety Commission standards and have been tested for a multitude of harmful substances.
 Be sure to check the safety page on a company’s website for any product you use for your baby as well as check with your pediatrician since they know your baby best.

 Dreamland Weighted Sleep Sack

 I learned about the Dreamland Weighted Sleep Sack recently and they were kind enough to send me a couple of samples to review.
 These products are truly top-notch and packaged beautifully!
 The material is soft and it feels like a superior product compared to many of the sleepwear products out there.
 Of course, my first question with a newer product is whether it’s safe for your baby.
 This sleep sack is doctor-approved, exceeds CPSC standards, and is OEKO-TEX® certified.
 Dreamland Baby Co has a swaddle, sleep sack, and blanket option.
-The blanket was one of the best I’ve seen and I wanted to wrap myself into it right away!
+The blanket was one of the best I’ve seen and I wanted to wrap myself in it right away!
 I come across many baby products and I can confidently recommend this one in a heartbeat.
 Use The Baby Sleep Site Coupon Code BABYSLEEP15 for 15% Off!